No products in the cart.

 Care For Your Seedlings

-While the seeds sprout, they are frail and will need added attention during the first few weeks.
+While the seeds sprout, they are frail and need added attention during the first few weeks.
 Provide daily watering using a light mist of water.
-In warmer weather, the soil temperatures rise, and you will need to water your plants twice a day.
+The soil temperatures rise in warmer weather, and you must water your plants twice daily.

 For fertilizing, we recommend following the seed packet instructions for direct seeding.
 Most of the time, the seedlings only need feeding when mature, and they start with flower buds.
-Another tip is to remove weed seeds that are starting to sprout next to your outdoor plants.
+Another tip is to remove weed seeds beginning to sprout next to your outdoor plants.

 Vegetables That Can Grow When Directly Sown